czechows/FitzHugh-Nagumo-singular/README.md

 To execute the program call
   ./fhn

-To see details from the proof at runtime change the verbose variable in fhn.cpp from 0 to 1 and recompile.
+To show details from the proof at runtime change the verbose variable in fhn.cpp from 0 to 1 and recompile.

-Program was tested under GCC 4.9.2 and CAPD revision 568.
+Program was tested under GCC 4.9.2 and CAPD SVN revision 568.

 [CONTACT INFO]